Where in the world is surrogacy allowed?

 There has been a repeating pattern in which surrogacy grows due to the marketing of service-providers and is then (often very suddenly) prohibited by the country’s government following negative media attention or ethical concerns.
 Surrogacy services then move to another unregulated destination where the pattern repeats.
 Parents and surrogates part-way through a surrogacy process when it is shut down can be left uncertain and vulnerable, with pregnant surrogates concerned about being penalised and intended parents facing lost embryos and excruciating hurdles to bring their children home.
 Pursuing surrogacy in an unregulated destination is therefore not something to embark on without fully evaluating the risk.

-The countries in which surrogacy is currently operating in this way include Cyprus, Mexico, Colombia, Argentina, Kazakhstan, Nigeria and Ghana.
-Surrogacy was previously popular, but is now outlawed, in India, Thailand, Nepal and Cambodia.
+The countries in which surrogacy is currently operating in this way include Mexico, Colombia, Northern Cyprus, Kazakhstan, Nigeria, Ghana and Uganda.
+Surrogacy was previously popular, but is now outlawed, in India, Thailand, Nepal.
+Cambodia and Argentina.
+Read more from the NGA Law Knowledge Centre about surrogacy in Central and South America (including Mexico and Colombia), surrogacy in Africa (including Nigeria, Ghana and Uganda) and surrogacy in Europe (including Cyprus).

 Ensuring that surrogacy is managed ethically should be at the core of every surrogacy journey.
 Children born through surrogacy have a right to a positive and honest heritage, and parents should be able to share confidently that their surrogacy journey was a positive collaboration in which their surrogate gave full informed consent and was safe and well supported throughout the process and beyond.
 The traditional binary classification of ‘altruistic’ and ‘commercial’ surrogacy frameworks often does not provide a meaningful understanding of how ethical a surrogacy framework is.